sheffler/nlip-iam-original/README.md

 To enable JWT and OPEN ID CONNECT (OIDC) select "RSA with SHA-2 256" in the drop-down box.

+>.
 Note: these last two require registering a private key with the authentication server.
-Note that we have already provided on in the file `nlip/oidc.key` and have included it in the settings in `nlip/oidc.key`.
+We have already provided one in the file `nlip/oidc.key` and have included it in the settings in `nlip/oidc.key`.
 If you would like to replace this key you can generate one this way.

     $ cd nlipiam
 	$ openssl genrsa -out oidc.key 4096